erropix/hydrogen-pack/README.md

-# hydrogen-pack
+## Hydrogen Pack (issues and feature requests)

-A dedicated repository to track issues and feature requests for [Hydrogen Pack](https://www.erropix.com/products/hydrogen-pack/)
+This repository is only meant for tracking issues and adding feature requests for [Hydrogen Pack](https://www.erropix.com/products/hydrogen-pack/)